Iajuddin Ahmed: Bypass operation

 On the afternoon of 23 May 2006, President Ahmed was admitted to the Combined Military Hospital (CMH) in Dhaka.
 Sources said he was seriously ill and being treated by a team of elite doctors.
 On their advice, President Ahmed was taken to Singapore on Wednesday, 24 May 2006.
 The 75-year-old president underwent a successful by-pass heart operation at the Mount Elizabeth Hospital in Singapore.
 During President Ahmed's illness and recovery, in May–July 2006, rumours were reported in the media that he had died, or was going to be removed.

 Personal life

 Ahmed and his second wife, Anwara Begum, adopted a son, Imtiaz Ahmed Babu.
 Ahmed also has children from his first marriage: Susan and Adam.
 He has a total of four grandchildren: Aurora, Beryl, Adam and Arin.

-Imtiaz Babu was arrested on 9 January 2012 on assault charges, for having attacked the registrar at the Atish Dipankar University of Science and Technology, a private university founded by his father.
+Imtiaz Babu was arrested on 9 January 2012 on assault charges, for having attacked the registrar at ADUST, a private university founded by his father.
 Babu is on the trustee board of ADUST.